nittin-cz/xperience-by-kentico-aira-unified/docs/Configuration-Options.md

 ## Troubleshooting

-If you encounter issues with these configuration options:
+If you encounter issues with configuration:

+1. **Verify Settings:**
-1. Verify that your `appsettings.json` file is being loaded correctly
+   - Check that your `appsettings.json` file is being loaded
-2. Check that the property names match exactly (they are case-sensitive)
+   - Ensure property names match exactly (case-sensitive)
-3. Ensure that the configuration section is properly registered in your application's startup code
+   - Verify the configuration section is registered in startup

-4. For mock implementations, verify that the mock implementations are properly registered in your dependency injection container
+2. **Check Logs:**
+   - Review application logs for configuration errors
+   - Check for missing or invalid settings
+   - Look for connection issues with the AI service